anthro-id/legal/en-US/PRIVACY.md

 We do not collect anything more than stated above.

-# What Information We May Forward to Third Parties?
+# What Information We May Share with Third Parties?
 In some cases, we may forward certain data to our third parties when necessary.

 ### Anthro.id / Events